Introducing Irish Fiddle

 The Irish fidil (the name derives from Vitula, the Roman goddess of victory and jubilation) has existed in one form or another for nearly a thousand years.
 It is not clear precisely what kind of instrument the early fiddles were, and today’s fiddle is actually a classical violin, introduced here from Italy around the middle of the sixteenth century – although the way it is held and the methods of playing it are very different.
 In any case the fiddle is arguably the most widely-used instrument in the performance of traditional music.

-Designed for absolute beginners, the New School’s Introducing Irish Fiddle course introduces students to the basics of playing this subtle and demanding instrument – holding, bowing, fingering, etc. – and guides them through the main forms of traditional music (jigs, reels, hornpipes, airs, etc.), including some of their many variations.
+Designed for absolute beginners, Waltons New School of Music’s Introducing Irish Fiddle course introduces students to the basics of playing this subtle and demanding instrument – holding, bowing, fingering, etc. – and guides them through the main forms of traditional music (jigs, reels, hornpipes, airs, etc.), including some of their many variations.
 Regional and individual playing styles will also be covered, giving the student an important first source of repertoire.

-Participating students will need to have a violin (fiddle) to bring to class and to practice at home.
+Course participants will need to have a full-size violins (fiddles) and shoulder rests to bring to class and practice with at home.
+(See below for a Course + Instrument Package available to enrolling students.)

 Aoife began playing music at an early age.
 She received a Higher National Diploma in Traditional Music Performance from Ballyfermot College of Further Education, where she studied under the direction of Paul McGrattan and was taught by renowned musicians such as Michelle O’Brien and Paul Kelly.
 She also completed a TTCT Diploma teacher training course with Comhaltas Ceoltóirí Éireann.
 Aoife has been teaching fiddle and tin whistle for over ten years and teaches in numerous schools around Tallaght and west Dublin, at Áras Chrónain (where she was musical director in 2012-2013), at Comhaltas Ceoltóirí Éireann and at the Des Carty School of Music.
 She has worked with a number of youth projects through the Des Carty School of Music, for which she composed music for traditional youth ensembles and performed in arts centres around West Dublin, and she also facilitates music workshops for young children in schools, libraries and arts centres throughout Dublin, Kildare and Wicklow.
 Aoife is a regular session musician and performer around Dublin and her home county of Kerry.
 She not only plays traditional Irish music but has broadened her repertoire to include playing and performing with rock and folk rock bands such as India9Nine.